-As of August 31, 2020, the Company determined based on all available evidence, including historical data and projections of future results, that it is more likely than not that its domestic deferred tax assets, including its foreign tax credit carryforward and federal and Minnesota research and development credit carryforwards will not be realized.
-The Company determined that its domestic deferred tax assets, including its federal and state net operating loss carryforwards, foreign tax credit carryforwards, and federal and Minnesota research and development credit carryforwards will not be realized due to the absence of objectively verifiable sources of taxable income.
-On the basis of this evaluation, the Company has recorded a valuation allowance of \$11,561,700 as August 31, 2020 to recognize only the portion of the deferred tax assets that is more likely than not to be realized.
-The net deferred tax asset as of August 31, 2020 relates entirely to non-US deferred tax assets which are expected to be realized by offset of deferred tax liability for withholding tax on cumulative undistributed earnings in foreign subsidiaries and joint ventures that the Company determined were not essentially permanent.
+The Company determined based on all available evidence, including historical data and projections of future results, that it is more likely than not that its domestic deferred tax assets will not be realized due to the absence of objectively verifiable sources of taxable income.
+On the basis of this evaluation, the Company has recorded a valuation allowance of \$11,447,500 and \$11,561,700 as of August 31, 2021 and 2020, respectively, to recognize only the portion of the deferred tax assets that is more likely than not to be realized.
+The net deferred tax asset as of August 31, 2021 and 2020 relates entirely to non-US deferred tax assets which are expected to be realized by offset of deferred tax liability for withholding tax on cumulative undistributed earnings in foreign subsidiaries and joint ventures that the Company determined were not essentially permanent.
+The change in the valuation allowance totaled a decrease of \$114,000 and an increase of \$2,797,000 for the years ended August 31, 2021 and 2020, respectively.